siukatech/siukatech/README.md

 - poc-react-backend-archetype ([link](https://github.com/siukatech/poc-react-backend-archetype))
-  An `archetype` project to generate maven ms-project with importing the `OAuth2`, `end-to-end-encryption` and other features that are taking care by the `react-backend-parent` library.
+  An `archetype` project to generate maven ms-project with importing the `OAuth2`, `end-to-end-encryption` and other features that are taking care by the `react-backend-core` library.

 - poc-dgs-demo ([link](https://github.com/siukatech/poc-dgs-demo))